+Why does the World Community Grid software only use 60% of my CPU time?
 When World Community Grid was started in 2004, we heard isolated reports of computer instability while running the software at 100%.
 Because of this we changed the default setting to only run at 60% of the unused processor time.
 Members are able to modify the cpu time from 10% to 100% to suit their own needs by making a change to their device profile.
-However, anyone making the change to more than 60% should monitor their computer to ensure that the change has not had an adverse impact on the computer.
+However, anyone making the change to more than 60% should monitor their device to ensure that the change has not had an adverse impact.
 If it does then they should revert back to the default settings.

+How do I get the software to use 100% of the available CPU?
 The software has a default setting of 60%.
 You may change the CPU utilization setting to 100% CPU utilization, we certainly welcome the additional contribution this setting brings to our projects.

-- To change your preferences for all computers under your member name, sign on to our website and go to your “My Grid” page.
+To change your preferences for all computers under your member name, sign on to our website and go to your “Settings” page.
 Select “Device Manager”, then “Device Profiles from the left hand Navigation.
 Click the Profile Name that you want to alter and select “Custom Profile”.
 Under “Disk Usage” change your setting to reflect: “Use no more than: 100% of total disk space” and select “save”.
 The new settings will take effect when the agent software next communicates with the servers.

-- To change the preferences for a particular computer under your member name.
+To change the preferences for a particular computer under your member name.
 Double left click on the World Community Grid, or BOINC, icon in the system tray of the appropriate computer.
 Select Preferences from Simple View.
 Then check “I want to customize my preferences for this computer only” and the information panel should reflect “Use no more than 100% of the processor” and “save”.
 The setting changes made here take effect immediately and override those in the device profile above.

 An overview of the various performance settings may be found here.